 There is a well-stocked Woolworths at Culburra shops and we can recommend Benny’s, the cafe nearby.
-Also, in town is the OP Bakehouse, which is open for breakfast and lunch over the weekend and in the evenings Wed-Sat.
-Further afield, there is Greendale’s Cafe and Restaurant at Jindyandy Mill at Pyree.
+Also, in town is the The Little Snapper, which is open for breakfast and lunch over the weekend and in the evenings Wed-Sat, and Bali Beach Kitchen open for lunch and early dinners.
+Further afield, there is Greendale’s Cafe and Restaurant at Jindyandy Mill at Pyree, and Zac’s Place for fish and chips at Currarong.

-Culburra boasts the two closest surf beaches to Nowra; Culburra Beach and Nowra Surf Club, whose surf club is located at the northern end of Warrain Beach.
+Culburra boasts the two closest surf beaches to Nowra: Culburra Beach and Warrain Beach, where the Nowra Surf Lifesaving Club is located.
 The beaches are patrolled during the summer holiday period and provide a variety of surf conditions for board riders, swimmers, body surfers and families with young children.

 Popular for a number of recreational activities depending on the water level.
 When the water level is high, sailing, windsurfing and water skiing are popular.
 Lower water levels attract a wide variety of bird life.
 Walks around the lake foreshore from either direction are popular.